-The number of hotel rooms available in the City has grown dramatically over the last 10 years increasing from about 14,000 rooms to over 18,000 rooms.
+The number of hotel rooms available in the City has grown dramatically over the last 10 years increasing from about 14,000 rooms to over 19,000 rooms.
 Much of this was in response to demand resulting from the construction of the Boston Convention and Exhibition Center (BCEC).
 The BCEC and the smaller Hynes Convention Center produce considerable demand for hotel nights.
 Enough so that the Massachusetts Convention Center Authority (MCCA) is seeking to have two more hotels built on MCCA land abutting the BCEC to meet demand for more and closer hotel rooms for that facility.
+In 2015, three hotels broke ground: the Four Seasons, the Aloft, and the Element.

 Boston's hotel market is doing well, both in terms of occupancy rates and average daily room rates.
-In 2014, the average daily room rate was \$239 and occupancy was at 81.6% citywide.
-These figures are an increase over 2013 with an average daily room rate of \$219 and occupancy of 80.5%.
+In 2015, the average daily room rate was \$255 and occupancy was at 81.8% citywide.
+These figures are an increase over 2014 with an average daily room rate of \$239 and occupancy of 81.6%.